Ben McKenzie

-Benjamin McKenzie Schenkkan (born September 12, 1978) is an American actor and commentator.
+Benjamin McKenzie Schenkkan (born September 12, 1978) is an American actor, author and commentator.
 He is best known for his starring television roles as Ryan Atwood on the teen drama The O.C.
-(2003–2007), Ben Sherman on the crime drama Southland (2009–2013), and James Gordon on the crime drama Gotham (2014–2019).
+(2003–2007), Ben Sherman on the crime drama Southland (2009–2013), and James "Jim" Gordon on the crime drama Gotham (2014–2019).
 McKenzie made his film debut in the Academy Award-nominated film Junebug (2005), before appearing in films including 88 Minutes (2007), Goodbye World (2013), Some Kind of Beautiful (2014), and Line of Duty (2019).
 In 2020, he made his Broadway debut in the Bess Wohl play Grand Horizons.

 Outside of acting, McKenzie is noted for his critical commentary on the cryptocurrency bubble and fraud with journalist Jacob Silverman.
-Their forthcoming book on the subject, Easy Money, will be published in 2023.
+Their book on the subject, Easy Money: Cryptocurrency, Casino Capitalism, and the Golden Age of Fraud, was published in July 2023.

-Early life and education
+Early life

-Benjamin McKenzie Schenkkan was born in Austin, Texas.
-He is of Dutch-Jewish, Scottish, and English descent.
+McKenzie was born in Austin, Texas.
 He is one of three sons born to Frances Schenkkan, a poet, and Pete Schenkkan, an attorney.
 He has two younger brothers, both of whom are former actors.
 He is the brother-in-law of photojournalist Scout Tufankjian.

-His grandfather, Robert F. Schenkkan was a professor at the University of Texas at Austin and worked on passing the Public Broadcasting Act of 1967.
-Notably, he is a nephew of Pulitzer Prize-winning playwright Robert Schenkkan; McKenzie appeared in his 2019 work The Investigation.
+His grandfather, Robert F. Schenkkan, was a professor at the University of Texas at Austin and worked on passing the Public Broadcasting Act of 1967.
+He is a nephew of Pulitzer Prize-winning playwright Robert Schenkkan; McKenzie appeared in his 2019 work The Investigation.
 His middle name, McKenzie, is his paternal grandmother's maiden name; he uses it as part of his stage name to avoid confusion with actor Ben Shenkman.
+His second cousin is actress Sarah Drew.

 For middle school, he attended St. Andrew's Episcopal School, where he was friends and flag football teammates with future Super Bowl MVP Drew Brees.
 He attended Stephen F. Austin High School, playing wide receiver and defensive back for the school's football team.
 From 1997 to 2001 he attended the University of Virginia, his father and paternal grandfather's alma mater, where he majored in foreign affairs and economics.